TL;DR

 Bottom line

 Clockwise and Aftertone solve adjacent problems.
-Clockwise creates focus time by optimising your meeting schedule.
+Clockwise creates focus time by optimising your team's meeting schedule.
 Aftertone helps you use that focus time productively.
-If your meetings are the problem, start with Clockwise.
-If your execution is the problem, Aftertone goes deeper.
-For many people, both together would be the complete solution.
+If fragmented meetings are your bottleneck, Clockwise works at the organisational level.
+If execution is your bottleneck, Aftertone works at the individual level.
+Try Aftertone free at aftertone.io.